-The 219FS features a single high speed venturi pickup for raw water intake.
-Before using the boat, it is important to note the location of the seacock and the means to achieve access to it.
-In the event of a rupture in a raw water line or pump that allows unrestricted flow of water into the bilge, shutting the sea cock will be critical.
-The seacock should be checked periodically and the valves moved to verify operation and unrestricted movement.
-If problems are found, they should be addressed immediately by your dealer.
+The 244CC features two high speed venturi pickups for raw water intake.
+Each pickup incorporates a seacock.
+Before using the boat, it is important to note the location of the seacocks and the means to achieve access to them.
+In the event of a rupture in a raw water line or pump that allows unrestricted flow of water into the bilge, shutting the seacock will be critical.
+Seacocks should be checked periodically and the valves moved to verify operation and unrestricted movement.
+If pro bl ems are found, they should be addressed immediately by your dealer.